Five Stunning Lakes to Visit in Tuscany

 The coastline lagoon, Lake Burano is a coastal salt pond.
 It is separated from the Mediterranean Sea by a long stretch of sand dunes.
 It has been nicknamed a ‘natural Disneyland’ due to its sheer beauty.
 You can take a guided tour of the area which covers a flat and manageable distance and informs you about the rare plants and animals that can be found there.
 In spring, the gorgeous Rock Roses create a flower carpet marvel.
 The lake, situated a short distance from the sea, has crystal clear blue waters and is a fantastic place for a walk.

 Lake Vagli supports a diverse and rich range of wildlife, it is surrounded by hills and there are walking trails for all abilities, which can easily be explored.
 The lake was formed in 1941 after a dam was put in place downstream, this caused the area to fill with water which is now used as a water reserve for the area.
 The lake has been emptied four times since 1941 and when this happens, a depopulated village, referred to as the ‘ghost village’ is revealed.
 The residents of the village were rehoused nearby when the dam was installed, but the ruins of the buildings remain at the bottom of the lake.

 The mild climate, beautiful towns, great food and untouched natural beauty in Tuscany contribute to an amazing place for a holiday.
 Visiting one of the stunning lakes on your break make a fantastic alternative to the busy seaside spots.
-Take a look at the selection of Italian Villas in the area, so you can start planning your next lakeside adventure.
+Take a look at our selection of villas to rent in Italy in the area, so you can start planning your next lakeside adventure.